gboehl/dynare/doc/manual/source/the-model-file.rst

            ``8``

                 Newton algorithm with a Stabilized Bi-Conjugate
-                Gradient (BICGSTAB) solver at each iteration (requires bytecode and/or block option, see :ref:`model-decl`).
+                Gradient (BiCGStab) solver at each iteration (requires bytecode and/or block option, see :ref:`model-decl`).

            ``9``